 Avoid inhalation or ingestion.
 General occupational hygiene measures are required to ensure a safe handling of the substance.
-These measures involve good personal and housekeeping practices (i.e. regular cleaning with suitable cleaning
+These measures involve good personal and housekeeping practices (i.e. regular cleaning with suitable cleaning devices), no eating and smoking at the workplace, the wearing of standard working clothes and shoes unless otherwise stated below.
+Shower and change clothes at end of work shift.
+Do not wear contaminated clothing at home.
+Do not blow dust off with compressed air.

-Conditions and meas Conditions and measures related to personal protection, hygiene and health evaluation PROC Specification of respiratory protective equipment (RPE) RPE efficiency (assigned protection factor, APF) Specification of gloves Further personal protective equipment (PPE) PROC 9, 26 FFP1 mask APF=4 Since calcium oxide (e.g. goggles or vis is classified as irritating to skin, the potential contact with Eye protection equipment PROC 11, 17, 18, 19 FFP3 mask APF=20 PROC 25 FFP2 mask APF=10 potential contact with the All applicable PROCs FFP2 mask APF=10 eye can be excluded by the nature and type of application (i.e. closed process).
+Conditions and meas Conditions and measures related to personal protection, hygiene and health evaluation PROC Specification of respiratory protective equipment (RPE) RPE efficiency (assigned protection factor, APF) Specification of gloves Further personal protective equipment (PPE) PROC 9, 26 FFP1 mask APF=4 Since calcium (e.g. dihydroxide is must classified as irritating potenti Eye protection equipment PROC 11, 17, 18, 19 FFP3 mask APF=20 (e.g. goggles or visors) must be worn, unless PROC 25 FFP2 mask APF=10 potential contact with the All applicable PROCs FFP2 mask APF=10 protective gloves is eye can be excluded by the nature and type of application (i.e. closed process).
 Additionally, face protection, protective clothing and safety shoes are required to be worn as appropriate.